Amarillo, Texas and a Growing Economy

 - Amarillo Independent School District (4000+ employees)

-- BWXT Pantex - A segment of these employees are employed by the US Federal Government in defense and weaponry.
+- BWXT Pantex: A large group of these employees are employed by the US Federal Government in defense and weaponry.

 - Baptist St. Anthony's Health Care Systems - See the official hospital ratings/evaluation page for this award-winning facility and programs at Healthgrades.